About usOur Staff

 Teatro del Disìo is an Italian theatre company founded in 2011 by Valerio Vittorio Garaffa and Chiara Cimmino Sander.
 The company’s mission is to lead actors and audiences on a journey of rediscovery to a new appreciation of Italian theatre and Italian poetry.
 They hold classes and workshops on Commedia dell’Arte and Masks, Italian Theatre (Ariosto, Machiavelli, Alberti, Alfieri, Pirandello…), Dante’s ‘Divina Commedia’.

-The Italian Institute of Culture in Montreal, an official body of the Italian government, has as its aim the promotion of Italian language and culture in Quebec through the organisation of cultural events.
-In occasion of the 150th anniversary of the birth of Luigi Pirandello, the Institute is proud to host the International School for Italian Theatre “Giovanni Grasso”, Workshop 2017.
+The Italian Institute of Culture in Montreal, an official body of the Italian government, has as its aim the promotion of the Italian language and culture in Quebec through the organization of cultural events.
+The institute is proud to host the International School for Italian Theatre “Giovanni Grasso”.